Advancing the Gospel by making disciples who make disciples

 The word gospel means good news.
 The Bible teaches that the gospel is the good news about what God, in his unmerited and free grace, through the life, death, and resurrection of His Son Jesus Christ, has done to deliver His rebellious people from His wrath and bring them into His Kingdom through repentance and faith in Jesus.

-The gospel has both a narrow sense and a broad sense.
+When we use the word gospel it can have both a narrow sense and a broad sense.
 In the narrow sense, the gospel simply refers to the emphatic announcement of the historical life, death, and resurrection of Jesus Christ for our sins in fulfillment of Scripture (1 Cor 15:1-4).
-It is this gospel that offers Christ to us as our Savior and when believed, received, and rested upon, brings people into a right relationship with God.
+It is this gospel, this good news, that offers Christ to us as our Savior and it is this gospel, when it is believed, received, and rested upon personally, brings people into a right relationship with God.